How can we help?

-A nation’s economy is vulnerable to economic weakness or financial stress and has limited ability to use monetary and fiscal policy tools when it experiences:
+A nation’s economy is vulnerable to economic weakness or financial stress when it experiences:

 - Current account deficit: a current account deficit indicates an uncompetitive economy which relies on foreign capital to sustain its spending.
 Hence, is vulnerable to capital outflows